OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-developer-tools-on-windows-10.md

 6. Run your add-in to trigger the breakpoint.

-   Choose the URL textbox in the upper part of the QR4Office pane and enter some text.
+   Choose the URL textbox in the upper part of the **QR4Office** pane and enter some text.
 In the Debugger, in the **Callstack and Breakpoints** pane, you'll see that the breakpoint has triggered and shows various information.
-You might need to refresh the F12 tool to see the results.
+You might need to refresh the debugger tool to see the results.

    ![Debugger with results from the triggered breakpoint](../images/debugger-home-js-01.png)